bespinian/serverless-workshop/README.md

 <details>
   <summary>Still bored?
 Then try it with Terraform!</summary>

+#### Install Terraform

+For the optional Terraform steps you need to install Terraform on your machine.
+Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

+#### Steps

 1. Copy the Terraform module and the function code to a separate working directory